Table of Contents

 “For example, although the calcium in spinach is 115 mg per half cup cooked, because of the interference of oxalic acid, you would have to eat more than 16 cups of raw or more than eight cups of cooked spinach to get the amount of calcium available in one cup of yogurt.”—Dr Weil

 Additionally, a study tested consuming a high fiber diet with spinach, which is high in oxalates, vs the same diet with lower oxalate cauliflower.

-Calcium, magnesium and zinc absorption were all lower on the diet with high amount of oxalates [*].
+Calcium, magnesium and zinc absorption were all lower on the diet higher in oxalates .